 Exciting recent research on probiotics indicates that health benefits of probiotics are even deeper than previously known.
 It turns out that probiotic bacteria are able to affect gene activity and cellular reactions in the intestine.
 This is another piece to the puzzle on how probiotics can affect widely different health conditions and on multiple levels in the body.

-- Most dietary supplements not essential; however, probiotics are
+- Many dietary supplements are not essential; probiotics are

 Tailor benefits of probiotics

-All individuals benefit from probiotics and fermented foods.
-However, there are some differences in how men and women respond to certain probiotic bacteria.
+Even thoguh everyone can benefit from probiotics and fermented foods, there are some differences in how men and women respond to certain probiotic bacteria.

 Probiotics benefits for men

 Males might benefit from a wider variety and larger amount of probiotics.
 One reason is that prostate problems, stress, cancer and health disease are more prevalent in men than women.
 Inflammation is a root cause of developing serious health problems.
-Consuming probiotics can lower a number of inflammation makers in the body.
+However, consuming probiotics can lower a number of inflammation makers in the body.
 Consuming a wide variety to probiotics species will support digestion, lower cholesterol and strengthen bone density.
 Good supplements include Dr. Mercola, Hyperbiotics Advanced Strength, and Ultimate Flora.
-Preparing fermented vegetables using a good starter culture is most cost-effective than supplements.
+Preparing homemade fermented vegetables using a good starter culture is more cost-effective than buying supplements.
 Probiotic bacteria are sensitive to stress so find ways to relax!

 Try using a culture starter including L. rhamnosus and prepare homemade fermented vegetables.
 Women also experience that probiotic bacteria (as L. rhamnosus) lower stress hormones like corticosterone thereby reducing anxiety and depression.
 L. acidophilus colonizes important parts of a woman’s body and consuming this species has many benefits for women as preventing urinary infections.
 But it’s usually best to consume a great variety of probiotic bacteria not just one or two strains.
 In addition, fiber feeds gut bacteria and is very effective to control weight.